2006 Baton Rouge church shooting

 Mass shooting in Louisiana, U.S.

-On May 21, 2006, at a church in Baton Rouge, Louisiana, a gunman opened fire at a church, killing four people (who were the relatives of the gunman's wife) and wounding a pastor.
-The 25-year-old gunman, Anthony Bell (born October 13, 1980), subsequently killed his estranged wife after kidnapping her from the church and thus shot her inside an apartment complex.
-Bell was arrested on the same day of the shootings and therefore charged with multiple counts of first-degree murder and attempted first-degree murder.
+On May 21, 2006, at the Ministry of Jesus Christ Church in Baton Rouge, Louisiana, a gunman opened fire at a church, killing four people (who were the relatives of the gunman's wife) and wounding a pastor.
+The 25-year-old gunman, Anthony Bell (born October 13, 1980), subsequently killed his estranged wife after kidnapping her from the church and then shot her inside an apartment complex.
+Bell was arrested on the same day of the shootings and was charged with multiple counts of first-degree murder and attempted first-degree murder.
 Bell was found guilty of all charges and sentenced to death on September 12, 2008.

 Shooting

-On May 21, 2006, a mass shooting at a church in Baton Rouge, Louisiana, left five people dead and one injured.

-On that day itself, during a morning service at the Ministry of Jesus Christ Church, where six adults and five children were present for the event, a 25-year-old man named Anthony Bell entered the church and asked his estranged wife for reconciliation, which she refused.
+During a morning service at the Ministry of Jesus Christ Church, where six adults and five children were present for the event, a 25-year-old man named Anthony Bell entered the church and asked his estranged wife for reconciliation, which she refused.
 Bell returned with a handgun and opened fire inside the church with six bullets, fatally shooting four individuals and wounding another before abducting his wife Erica Bell and their three children.
 The victims — all relatives of Erica and Bell's in-laws — were identified as Leonard and Gloria Howard, Erica's grandparents (aged 78 and 72), Dolores McGrew, her 68-year-old great-aunt, and Darlene Mills Selvage, her 47-year-old cousin.
 The church's pastor, Claudia Brown, also the mother of Erica, was shot in the back of the head, but she was still alive and managed to ask one of the remaining two children to call for help.

 After the shooting, Bell fled with his wife and their three children.
 Subsequently, Bell parked his car at the parking lot of a nearby apartment complex, where he shot and killed Erica, who was 24 years old at the time of her death.
 Bell, however, spared the lives of his children.
 He later dialed 911 and reported that his wife had killed herself.
 Upon the arrival of police, Bell was arrested and taken into custody for the murders of his wife and her four relatives.
 All six victims had been shot in the head.
 Brown, the sole survivor of the shooting, was taken to a hospital for treatment and she eventually survived her wounds despite the severity of her wounds.

 Evidence showed that prior to the shooting, Erica had obtained a temporary restraining order against her husband in 2005, as a result of Bell's alleged abuse of his wife and infidelity, making it likely that the shooting was connected to domestic violence.